magnetis/caze/README.md

 end
 ```

-You `Foo` use case should looks like:
+Your `Foo` use case should looks like:

 ```ruby
 module Project